 What is the ‘recreational use’ defense in California premises liability case?

 As you may have guessed, the “recreational use” defense has nothing to do with injuries sustained by spectators at sports venues (this is an entirely different area of premises liability law).
 What the “recreational use” defense means is that landowners and possessors of properties cannot be held liable for injuries if the injured plaintiff used the premises for recreational purposes.

-“The recreational use defense is an affirmative defense to a premises liability lawsuit to argue that the plaintiff’s claim be dismissed due to recreational immunity,” says our experienced premises liability attorney in Los Angeles at the Compass Law Group, PC.
+“The recreational use defense is an affirmative defense to a premises liability lawsuit to argue that the plaintiff’s claim be dismissed due to recreational immunity,” says our experienced premises liability attorney in Los Angeles at the Compass Law Group, LLP.

 Exceptions to the recreational use statute